k1LoW/awsdo/README.md

 ## Usage

-`awsdo` does anything with temporary credentials generated using `aws sts get-session-token` and `aws sts assume-role`.
+`awsdo` does anything with temporary credentials generated using the same functions as `aws sts get-session-token`, `aws sts assume-role` and `aws sso login`.

 ### As command wrapper